Skip to content

 In the heart of Cornwall, where the sea meets the sky and the past intertwines with the future, our homes stand as a testament to a rich architectural tapestry.
 At Marraum, we understand that every stone, beam and pane of glass tells a story.
 This blog delves into the essence of Cornish homes, exploring the symphony of materials that shape them.

-What are houses in Cornwall made of?
+What materials are houses in Cornwall made of?

 Houses in Cornwall have historically been constructed using locally sourced materials, primarily due to their availability and suitability to the local climate.
 The traditional Cornish cottage, a quintessential feature of the region's landscape, is commonly built using granite, a hardy and weather-resistant natural stone.
 Granite is abundantly available in Cornwall, making it a practical choice for builders for centuries.
 The roofs are typically made of slate, another locally sourced material, known for its durability and ability to withstand the region's often harsh weather conditions.